OmniSharp/omnisharp-vim/README.md

 OmniSharp is an omnicomplete (intellisense) plugin for C# to use with Vim.

+Code documentation is displayed in the scratch window.

+CamelCase completions are supported, e.g Console.WL(TAB) will complete to Console.WriteLine

 This is currently working on Windows only, but will only require minor tweaks to run under Linux/OSX/Mono (pull requests welcome!)

 OmniSharp is just a thin wrapper around the awesome [NRefactory] (https://github.com/icsharpcode/NRefactory) library, so it provides the same